omairf/Capstone/README.md

 # IoT Smart Home Security System (Capstone Project)

-Provide homeowners with a smart home security system to secure their homes from home intruders.
+We aim to provide homeowners with a unique smart home security system to secure their homes from home intruders.

 ## Group Members